crosswalk-project/crosswalk-website/README.md

 Most developers subject their app to whatever web view is included with the device.
 This means, when loading a hybrid app on older versions of Android, the app and developer are subject to all the bugs and quirks that come with it.

-It’s a little like selling a painting without its frame: will it end up in something appropriate?
-Distracting?
-Heavy?
-Will it be mounted on the wall or sit above the mantle?
 When you are building a hybrid app without a web view, it’s possible you may get to test for some of these issues, but chances are your app will still exist in a less than ideal frame.

 ## Opportunity